Certificates and Programs

 - Students, working with their mentors, should submit copies of the Senior Honors Thesis proposal and bibliography to the Department Chair by October 3 if the thesis is written in conjunction with a fall course or by November 12 for a spring course.

-The Comparative Literature Program focuses on literature as a universal phenomenon with diverse forms and manifestations.
+The Global and Comparative Literature Program focuses on literature as a universal phenomenon with diverse forms and manifestations.
 The program emphasizes the study of broad currents of thought, style, or major literary schools across national boundaries.